blmalone/web-crawler/README.md

 Bound by memory as `sync.Map` wouldn't be able to store the entire web on a local machine.
 If a network error occurs then solution should add link that was not queried correctly back onto the `queue`.

+//TO DO - re-evaluate design decision, opt for recusive approach (Breadth first search).